Wisdom & Wellness - Calendar of Events

 Take a break from the grind and stop into a half-hour of inspiration designed to fuel both body and mind.
 Mind Over Meal Break delivers bite-sized insights on fitness, nutrition, mental resilience, and lifestyle hacks—all without breaking a sweat.
 It’s the perfect midday reset: quick, engaging, and just what you need to power through the rest of your day.

-- March 17: What’s in your freezer? – Deb Guenterberg, Prevea RDN
+- June 9th: What’s in your freezer? – Katie Auten, Prevea RDN

 - Prevea experts will discuss foods in the freezer.
 You will learn how to freeze meals, how long foods last in the freezer, the importance of proper freezing techniques, proper freezer cleanliness, how to avoid freezer burn and more.